hyperledger-archives/sawtooth-docs-archive/docs/1.2/index.md

 ## Try Hyperledger Sawtooth

-The Sawtooth documentation explains how to set up a local `validator` for demonstrating Sawtooth functionality and testing an application.
+The Sawtooth documentation explains how to set up a local validator for demonstrating Sawtooth functionality and testing an application.
-Once running, you will be able to submit new transactions and fetch the resulting state and block data from the blockchain using HTTP and the Sawtooth `REST API`.
-These methods apply to the included example `transaction families<transaction family>`, as well as to any transaction families you might write yourself.
+Once running, you will be able to submit new transactions and fetch the resulting state and block data from the blockchain using HTTP and the Sawtooth REST API.
+These methods apply to the included example transaction families, as well as to any transaction families you might write yourself.

 Sawtooth can be run from a pre-built Docker container, from a Kubernetes